api3dao/vitepress-docs/docs/reference/dapis/best-practices.md

 independent Airnodes.
 All Airnodes are API provider owned and operated.
 API providers supply data to the `DAPIServer` contract which lives on many chains.

-dAPP developers should consider a few important aspects of dAPIs in general.
+dApp developers should consider a few important aspects of dAPIs in general.

 - Ease of Use
 - Monitoring